Skip to content

 Method Platform Batch support Privacy Ease of use

-Android apps Android Varies Often server-side Moderate
+Android apps Android Varies App-dependent; check policy and network behavior Moderate

 Tips for the Best Conversion Results